youknowcast/training/README.md

 # Training

 This is my training project.
-Such that read some book and check sample code by writing or copying into this project, and I get more deeper learning.
+Such that I read some books and checked sample code by writing or copying by hands into this project, and Ive gotten more deeper learning.

 Of cource, I pay mind to lisences of these sample codes.